 5. If the request goes via the NEF the NEF forwards the request to the appropriate AF in each EDN that the NEF can interface to (NEF registers domain names supported at the NRF).

-6. The NEF forwards the request to the AF(s)
+6. The NEF forwards the request to the AF(s).

 7. The performance measuring function in the EDN measures performance data every time an application client (client app) in the UE establishes a communication session (such as a TCP connection) with the Application Server Instance (server app instance) supporting the considered application.

 8. The performance measuring function in the EDN may get the UE location by sending a Location Report request to a Location Manager Server (see TS 23.434 [17], clause 9.2.2).
-The Location Manager Server than asks the Location Management Client in the UE to provide its location
+The Location Manager Server than asks the Location Management Client in the UE to provide its location.

 9. After the communication session is completed the AF may report the performance data for this communication session to the NWDAF.
 Alternatively, in order to minimize the signalling between the AF and the NWDAF, the AF may send a single report to the NWDAF containing performance data for multiple communication sessions.